 With the lights dimmed, a bowl of freshly-popped popcorn, and the family cuddled beneath a blanket, there’s nothing quite like the experience of watching a film from the comfort of your own couch.
 But to truly get that immersive cinema experience, the sound needs to be brilliant.
-In this blog post, we’ll walk you through the process of creating a home theatre setup that’s right for your budget, space, and viewing habits—from choosing the right soundbar, to adding deep impact bass, to creating a complete 5.1 surround sound setup.
+In this blog post, we’ll walk you through the process of creating a home cinema setup that’s right for your budget, space, and viewing habits—from choosing the right soundbar, to adding deep impactful bass, to creating a complete 5.1 surround sound setup.

 Start with a soundbar